MostafaMohamedHegazy/data_structure/README.md

 We define a temp string variable and add to it the conversion of the closing tag from xml to json after the following checks : we pop the top of opening tag stack and check if it is an array and if it is a json object and according to these checks we specify the type of brackets ] or } and add them to the temp string.

-We also check whether the next tag is at the same level of the current closing tag and accordingly we add comma or not to our temp string.

-The temp string is then added to an arraylist of strings in which each entry in this arraylist represent a line.
+The temp string is then added to an array list of strings in which each entry in this array list represents a line.

 ###### Else if the current tag is both tags

 This means that this line contains opening tag closing tag and the data only , no other internal opening tags.

-We define a temp string variable and add to it the conversion of both tag from xml to json.
+ we define a temp string variable and add to it the conversion of both tag from xml to json.

-This both tag line is represented as a data field, so it is converted as the following example "title(opening tag name)":"data".
+This both tag line is represented as a data field, so it is converted as the following example.

-We also check whether the next tag is at the same level of the current both tag and accordingly we add comma or not to our temp string.
+"Title(opening tag name)":"data".

-The temp string is then added to an arraylist of strings in which each entry in this arraylist represent a line.
+the temp string is then added to an array list of strings in which each entry in this array list represents a line.

 ###### Else if the current tag is data only